HewlettPackard/galadriel/doc/galadriel_harvester.md

 ## Galadriel Harvester CLI Reference

-The Galadriel Harvester provides a command-line interface (CLI) for running the Harvester and managing relationships for the trust domain managed by the SPIRE Server that this Harvester runs alongside.
+The Galadriel Harvester provides a command-line interface (CLI) for operating the Harvester and managing relationships for the trust domain overseen by the corresponding SPIRE Server.

-To access the CLI, use the `galadriel-harvester` command:
+To access the CLI, you can use the `galadriel-harvester` command:

 ```bash
 ./galadriel-harvester